 I was born and raised in Montevideo, Uruguay.
 I studied law in Uruguay, and then emigrated to Israel, where I did my B.A. and master in political science and international relations at the Hebrew University in Jerusalem.
 In 2011, I came to the US to do my PhD in political science at the University of Florida, which I completed in 2018.
 My doctoral dissertation examined the effects of policing and police violence on residents of South Los Angeles and São Paulo’s peripheries.
-I am interested in continuing to examine the effects of policing in low-income communities, Black, Latinos and Native communities.
-I am also interested in studying the development of punitive legal policies, and US tough-on-crime policing in Latin America, in particular in Uruguay, and how they affect the criminalization of race and the radicalization of "others."
+My academic interests focus on capitalist state violence, the ways in which capitalism fosters violence and how the state deploys both violence and attempts to pacify low-income communities.
+This has led me to focus on policing and police violence, particularly examining its effects on low-income population.
+I also studied the policing reforms in Latin America, particularly Uruguay, and the import of US tough-on-crime policing strategies in the region.
+I have two forthcoming books under review.
+One is on policing and police violence in São Paulo's periphery and South L.A, how police and police violence constructs race, space, and citizenship, and how they create authoritarian enclaves.
+The other is an edited volume on postcolonial policing, focusing on policing and police violence across the Americas.
 I have published articles in the Journal of Social Justice, International Studies Perspectives, and International Studies Review, as well as chapters in different Handbooks and edited books.
-I have published opinion and analysis articles in La Diaria (Uruguay), L.A.
+I have published opinion and analysis articles in La Diaria (Uruguay), Razones y Personas (Uruguay), L.A.
 Progressive (US) and Nueva Sion (Argentina).
 I am married and father of two boys.
 As a proud Uruguayan, fútbol (soccer) is my religion.
 In the words of Luis Omar Tapia "90 minutos del deporte más hermoso del mundo."